 Let us assume that truth exists.
 According to a very classical division, truth might then be either a particular (a spatiotemporally unique existent) or a universal (an existent possibly present at various places at the same time).

 If truth is a particular individual, to define truth would then mean to define its unique set of properties.
-This is not very promising, since the only thinkable property of truth would be that truth is true; truth cannot be ‘red’, ‘hairy’ or ‘spongy’.
+This is not very promising since the only thinkable property of truth would be that truth is true; truth cannot be ‘red’, ‘odorless’ or ‘spongy’.
 We might say, however, that truth is ‘hard’, ‘surprising’ or ‘significant’.
 In the latter case, we are probably thinking of a particular truth in a particular case, saying a lot about a truth, but nothing about the character of truth as such.

 People may however attribute universal properties to truth, like “truth is always hard”.
 Whatever ‘hard’ means – ‘hard to bear’, ‘inevitable’, … –, they use it as an essential property of truth as individual existent – maybe they never met the sweetness of true love.
 So, apart from being ‘true’, what might be the essential properties of truth enabling us to distinguish truth from any other existing thing?
 I wouldn’t know.

 Quite some philosophers say that not objects, but properties are the elementary entities of reality.
 A property like ‘brown’ means that there exist unique brownnesses, that somehow resemble each other.
 Its brownness constitutes my table, together with lots of other properties like ‘of wood’, ‘oval’, ‘in my living room’ etc. etc. But if we apply this idea to truth, it would mean that all truths are individual existents, or, simply put, that everything that is true has its own particular truth.